 Despite the challenges brought about by the current crisis, runway safety remains one of ICAO’s top priorities.
 Although there has been a severe reduction in air traffic, runway incursions and excursions continue to occur.
-Some risks might even have even increased due to changes in runway and taxiway utilization, different surface traffic patterns and more ‘continuous descent’ approaches.
+Some risks might even have increased due to changes in runway and taxiway utilization, different surface traffic patterns and more ‘continuous descent’ approaches.

 As we begin to emerge from the crisis, aviation needs to rebuild confidence both in itself as well as amongst the travelling public.
 Though the main challenges are directly associated with the COVID virus, such as quarantine regulations, ensuring the safety of aircraft operations, including runway safety, remains an important cornerstone of our industry.
 It, therefore, contributes to this much-needed confidence.